MohsenKoohi/ParaGrapher/README.md

 (iii) different read methods (read(), mmap()).
 The script [test/java-read-bandwidth.sh](test/java-read-bandwidth.sh) may  be used for changing parameters.

+- The [Storage Bandwidth Evaluation](doc/storage-eval.md) shows the execution results of the above programs for three storage types, SSD, HDD, and LustreFS.

 ### Remained Works
 0. Binary format
 1. MatrixMarket format